onepanelio/core-docs/blog/2020-9-01-ensemble.md

 pip install -r requirements.txt
 ```

-Finally, in order to integrate this workflow with Onepanel seamlesslly we should use input and output artifacts.
-In simpler terms, we will be attaching S3 directory to grad input data from and will be dumping output into a S3 directory as well.
+Finally, in order to seamlessly integrate this workflow into Onepanel, we should use input and output artifacts.
+In simpler terms, we will be attaching a S3 directory to pull input data from and will be dumping output into a S3 directory as well.
 This can be done while creating a Workflow but we just need
 to make sure our code reads and writes to correct location.

-We will be mounting input data to `/mnt/data/datasets` and output data from `/mnt/output` will be saved on S3 (or GCS).
+We will be mounting input data to `/mnt/data/datasets` and output data from `/mnt/output` will be saved to S3 (or GCS).
 Therefore, we need to update our code to read data from `/mnt/data/datasets` and write data into `/mnt/output`.
-Thankfully, the script acceps input folder as an argument.
+Thankfully, the script accepts an input folder as an argument.
 So we can just pass `/mnt/data/datasets` as an input.
 For output, we will be moving all the files to `/mnt/output`.
-You can handle this case any way you like.
-We just need to ensure output files are in `/mnt/output`.
+You can handle this case any way you like; we just need to ensure output files are in `/mnt/output`.

 ```python
 for sub_dir in list_dir: